 The Company conducts a business in the field of [ __ ].

 The capitalization of the Company is set out in schedule (C).

+Parties have entered into a “Term Sheet” dated [ __ ] to write down the principles of the envisaged cooperation (the “Term Sheet”).

 In this agreement, the parties want to lay down their arrangements on governance and conduct in respect of their participations in the Company.